security-alliance/safe-harbor/registry-contracts/README.md

 > **Note:** These addresses are identical on all supported chains due to CREATE3 deployment.

+> **Note:** The V3 contracts have been audited by [Cyfrin](https://www.cyfrin.io/).
+The smart contracts are bytecode equivilant to the [hash](https://github.com/security-alliance/safe-harbor/tree/0b0abb8b627eff87e2f7b52bf8ec484cd6ce0e32) of the audit.
+The audit can be found [here](documents/2026-01-13-cyfrin-safe-harbor-v2.0.pdf)

 ## Technical Details

 This repository is built using [Foundry](https://book.getfoundry.sh/).
 See the installation instructions [here](https://github.com/foundry-rs/foundry#installation).